 January - Passport To The World, Space, Winter

 Passport To The World explores different places around the globe.
 Our children will be able to look at global diversity through a mirror, in terms of how other cultures align with their own.
 This theme also serves as a window to interesting worlds unlike their own, helping them to become citizens of the world.
-In January, we also encourage our little ones to look up to the stars thru our Space curriculum.
+We also encourage our little ones to look up to the stars thru our Space curriculum.
 In addition, Winter brings more changes to the landscape for our children to explore.

 February - Health & Nutrition, Feelings, Valentine’s Day